Unboxed-Software/solana-course/content/transfer-fee.md

 Before the Token Extension program, it was impossible to assess a fee on every transfer.
 The process involved freezing user accounts and forcing them to go through a third party to unfreeze, transfer and refreeze the accounts.

-With thge Token Extension program, it is possible to configure a transfer fee on a mint so that fees are assessed at the protocol level.
+With the Token Extension program, it is possible to configure a transfer fee on a mint so that fees are assessed at the protocol level.
 On every transfer, some amount is withheld on the recipient account which cannot be used by the recipient.
 These tokens can be withheld by a separate authority on the mint.

 Configuring a mint with a transfer fee involves some important fields:
  - Fee basis points: This is the fee assessed on every transfer.
 For example, if 1000 tokens with 50 basis points are transferred, it will yield 5 tokens.